Skip to content

 Recess defines abolition as a mandate to work toward the removal of interlocked systems that cause harm, with a simultaneous investment in networks of community resilience, safety, and joy.
 Compiled in 2020, our Care & Accountability Towards Abolition Framework guided us to extend our abolitionist efforts beyond our organization to build a foundational network of communities and institutions committed to both internal and external work and visioning towards an abolitionist horizon.
 Externally, by embedding Recess artists and youth within partnering organizations and producing scalable resources grounded in creative reimagination, Recess helps build community and institutional capacity to combat systemic oppression from the ground up.

 Internally our Care & Accountability Towards Abolition Framework has established: a universal starting salary for all employees including part-time staff on a prorated basis; healthcare benefits covered at 100% for all staff including part-time staff; onsite mental health care and wellness support for staff, artists and youth participants to promote resilience and healing; mentorship and professional development opportunities for staff; and shared power model including co-executive leadership.
-A Care & Capacity Fund was established to provide resources for self-determined care for artists and staff beyond capitalist production, and an Emergency Fund was implemented for immediate support in any situation that poses imminent harm or danger to members of our community’s mental or physical health and safety,
+A Care & Capacity Fund was established to provide resources for self-determined care for artists and staff beyond capitalist production, and an Emergency Fund was implemented for immediate support in any situation that poses imminent harm or danger to members of our community’s mental or physical health and safety.

 Recess is committed to a growth model that scales in depth of relationships and support within our ecosystem.
 Our evolution, therefore, relies on caring connections and security among our organization and its constituents.
 By working in this deep relational way, we ensure that we are always led by those most impacted by the harmful systems we seek to dismantle, while in a constant process of learning.